philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 > Our iOS app, Android app and web app are very different from each other.
 How would we return different data for each client?

-We ll start off trying to make our REST APIs so generic they can be used by anything, but as the mega-include problem indicated, clients want and need a lot, and they're always trying to reduce calls.
+We all start off trying to make our REST APIs so generic they can be used by anything, but as the mega-include problem indicated, clients want and need a lot, and they're always trying to reduce calls.

 Some basic solutions for outputting different data per-client in a REST API are: